25+ Best Vegetarian Foods in Egypt (Ultimate 2026 Travel Guide)

 If you have a sweet tooth, you will love Egyptian desserts.

-Kanafeh is a traditional Middle Eastern dessert commonly eaten in Egypt as well.
+Kanafeh is a traditional Middle Eastern dessert.
 Konafa is the most popular dessert during the Muslim holy month of Ramadan.

-Cream-filled konafas are the best-liked Ramadani sweets in Egypt.
-Creamy from the inside and crispy from the outside, Egyptian konafas are usually soaked with hot sweet vanilla syrup.
+Cream-filled konafas are the most liked Ramadani sweets in Egypt.
+Creamy inside and crispy on the outside, Egyptian konafas are usually soaked with hot, sweet vanilla syrup.

 The Egyptian version of this traditional Arabic dessert is made of mixed nuts, cream, and ricotta cheese with ghee or custard.
 Yummy!!!